- Where should the website focus efforts to increase the conversion rate?

 We offer you a simple analogy.
 Let’s imagine your washing machine has broken, what will you do?
 Will you blow off steam by kicking it a few times, hoping that it will work again?
 There’s hardly a chance this will work.
 More likely, you will worsen the problem.
 Or maybe you can try removing the worktop and act at random: play with the control panel, take out the thermostat, pull the drain hose, dismantle the engine.
 Are you sure that you will find out the real breakdown and won’t ruin the machine?
 So why don’t you call a service center and ask a repairman to check everything and clarify the real cause of this trouble?

 This is how absurd marketers’ attempts to change website usability look like.
-They strive to do something with poor understanding of what should be changed and how their hasty actions will impact website conversion.
+They strive to do something with a poor understanding of what should be changed and how their hasty actions impact website conversion.

 Why is Proper Website Usability So Important for Potential Customers?

 Laboratory mice will run in complex labyrinths to find an inviting piece of cheese until they are worn to a frazzle, however, your customer is not a hungry mouse.
 Customers are choosy, fickle, and impatient.
-So either you offer them the shortest way to “the cheese” and light the road with bright spotlights or you may forget about them forever.
+So either you offer them the shortest way to “the cheese” and light the road with bright spotlights, or you may forget about them forever.

 When website owners develop usability, they quite often rely on the experience of their competitors and market leaders.
-This makes some sense but every experience is absolutely individual, every consumer audience is unique, and the website heatmap is the best way to see this.
+This makes some sense, but every experience is absolutely individual, every consumer audience is unique, and the website heatmap is the best way to see this.

 Random changes on the website can have some negative consequences: